Bob Backlund: Return to WWF (1992–1997, 2000)

 Backlund's second reign as WWF Champion was brief, as he lost the title three days later to Diesel at a non-televised show in Madison Square Garden, the site of many of Backlund's victories in the 1970s and 1980s.
 Diesel kicked Backlund in the stomach, hit him with a Jackknife Powerbomb and pinned him in eight seconds.
 For weeks afterwards, fans jeered Backlund with chants of "Eight seconds!
 Eight seconds!".
 In a 2005 interview for the Pro Wrestling Torch, Kevin Nash (a.k.a.
 Diesel) recalled how Backlund sold his Jackknife Powerbomb by crawling up the aisleway, back to the dressing room area of the Garden.
 Nash said, "He couldn't have put me over any stronger".
 This match was the last time (to date) the WWF Championship changed hands at a non-televised event, and aside from Money in the Bank cash-ins, this match remains the shortest WWF title match ever; in fact, it would be tied by Randy Orton cashing in his Money in the Bank contract on Daniel Bryan at the 2013 SummerSlam, or Brock Lesnar's quick victory against Kofi Kingston at SmackDown's 20th Anniversary in 2019.

 After the title loss, Backlund wrestled progressively less often, never again reaching main event status.
-One of his final WWF matches was an "I Quit" match against Bret Hart at WrestleMania XI on April 2, 1995 which Backlund lost, even though he never actually said "I quit", instead screaming unintelligibly into the microphone, which special guest referee Roddy Piper seemed to interpret as "I quit".
+On January 22, 1995, he competed in the 1995 Royal Rumble in Tampa, Florida.
+This time Backlund was quickly eliminated, being tossed over the top rope in just 16 seconds.
+On February 19 on the WWF Action Zone he defeated Davey Boy Smith via disqualification when Bret Hart attacked him.
+On the March 13, episode of Monday Night Raw Backlund battled Intercontinental Champion Jeff Jarrett in a rare heel vs heel match; Backlund won via disqualification after Razor Ramon attacked Jarrett to prevent the title from chaning hands and preserving Ramon's scheduled title opportunity at the upcoming WrestleMania.
+On April 2, 1995, Backlund faced Bret Hart in a "I Quit" match at WrestleMania XI, which Backlund lost, even though he never actually said "I quit", instead screaming unintelligibly into the microphone, which special guest referee Roddy Piper seemed to interpret as "I quit".

 Following WrestleMania, the WWF ran an angle in which Backlund declared his candidacy for President of the United States.
 Several vignettes aired, featuring Backlund preaching socially conservative values, and one showed him campaigning at a beach.
-Backlund also confronted a Bill Clinton impersonator who was seated at ringside at the 1995 Survivor Series.
-This angle was quietly dropped before it reached a conclusion.

-From 1995 to 1996, Backlund went to mid to low card status.
-He lost to Bret Hart by disqualification on Monday Night Raw on November 21.
-That would be his last television appearance.
-He continued to appear in house shows.
-He lost to Savio Vega in a dark match at In Your House 5 and competed in the Royal Rumble getting eliminated by Yokozuna.
-This would be his last pay-per-view appearance.
-His last match was a loss to Savio Vega on May 19 at Madison Square Garden.

-From late 1996 to early 1997, Backlund joined forces with his old nemesis, The Iron Sheik, to manage The Sultan in the WWF.
-He left the WWF shortly after In Your House 14: Revenge of the 'Taker on April 20, where he managed The Sultan in his win over Flash Funk.
+On the May 5, 1995 episode of Monday Night Raw he announced his candidacy.
+In subsequent weeks Backlund provided numerous policy objectives if becoming president, including the prohibition of rock music.
+The latter led to a feud with newcomer and musician Man Mountain Rock.
+Their first match took place on June 10, 1995, in Madison Square Garden; Rock defeated Backlund.
+On the June 12 episode of Raw he found the guitar of Rock in the backstage area and destroyed it, furthering the feud.
+Backlund ultimately gained the upper hand in the feud and dominated Man Mountain in matches as the summer of 1995 progressed.